 - Discontinue the keto diet– Mild cases of the keto rash resolve quickly when you increase your carb and fluid intake.
 You don't have to quit the diet forever, though.
 Once the keto rash resolves, try dieting again and see if the rash recurs.

 - Eliminate food allergens – dairy, peanuts, eggs, and seafood are common food allergens.
-Try eliminating one each week and see if the keto rash subsides.
+Try eliminating one or all and see if the keto rash subsides.
 Alternatively, you can always ask your doctor to check for food allergies to know for sure.

 - Minimize sweating – It is quite possible that ketones in your sweat are causing the rash.
 If possible, avoid going out in hot weather and skip doing any workout until your rash resolves.
 A good idea is also to wear cotton clothing to absorb the sweat.

-- Keep stress at bay – Stress weakens your immune system making it next to impossible to fight infections.
+- Keep stress at bay – Stress weakens your immune system making it difficult for the body to fight infections.
 Don't stress while on a keto diet, get enough sleep, and keep stress at bay by sticking to a daily schedule.

 - Take supplements – Zinc, B vitamins, and vitamin C are important for skin health and the immune system.
 Deficiencies of all are common so taking them in supplement for can help control the keto rash.
 Another popular supplement that seems to work well for many dieters is fish oil.

-The last option is to give it time.
-Many keto dieters just let the rash resolve on its own with great success.
+As a last resort, try giving it time.
+Many keto dieters find that the rash resolve on its own with great success.
 Make sure to call your doctor if the rash doesn't go away, though.
 Suffering for more than a week is not a good thing and you always want to rule out other conditions.